Seasonal Issues

 • Hot to the touch, though this is an unreliable indicator

-If you think your pet is having heat stroke move them to a cool area, rinse cool water over their paws and contact your veterinarian immediately.
-To prevent heat stroke be sure to give your pet plenty of breaks between play, always have an area of shade for them to rest in, offer fresh water at all times, and never leave them unattended in a car.
+If you think your pet is having a heat stroke, move them to a cool area, rinse cool water over their paws, and contact your veterinarian immediately.
+To prevent heat stroke, be sure to give your pet plenty of breaks between play, always have an area of shade for them to rest in, offer fresh water at all times, and never leave them unattended in a car.

 Slug Bait (Metaldehyde Toxicity)